kali-linex/linex/Documentation/core-api/irq/irq-domain.rst

 - irq_resolve_mapping() returns a pointer to the irq_desc structure
   for a given domain and hwirq number, and NULL if there was no mapping.
-- irq_find_mapping() returns a Linux IRQ number for a given domain and hwirq number, and 0 if there was no mapping
+- irq_find_mapping() returns a Linex IRQ number for a given domain and hwirq number, and 0 if there was no mapping
 - irq_linear_revmap() is now identical to irq_find_mapping(), and is
   deprecated